A new take on learning mathematics

-The Department of Mathematics and Statistics has redesigned MAT 100: Mathematics Patheway, MAT 108: Algebra for Precalculus, and MAT 125: Precalculus and introduced the Lumberjack Mathematics Center (LMC) in the Fall of 2012.
-Students in these redesigned coursed learn by doing mathematics - a lot of mathematics.
+The Department of Mathematics & Statistics has redesigned MAT 100: Mathematics Pathway, MAT 108: Algebra for Precalculus, and MAT 125: Precalculus and introduced the Lumberjack Mathematics Center (LMC) in the Fall of 2012.
+Students in these redesigned coursed learn by doing mathematics – a lot of mathematics.
 Research has shown that the essence of learning is doing, rather than passively listening and our students are doing mathematics with immediate help available when they need it.

 The Lumberjack Mathematics Center (LMC) is a student learning space designed to help students learn mathematics through the use of technology.
 Students have class time as well as lab time and required open lab time.
-They spend time on individualized online homework, quizzes, and tests in the LMC.
+They spend time on individualized online homework, quizzes and tests in the LMC.
 There is help available online, but more importantly in person from their instructors and tutors called Math Jacks.

-For more information, please visit http://nau.edu/lmc
+For more information, Please visit the LMC.

 Barbara Boschmans, Shanna Manny, Katie Louchart, and Amy Rushall have been responsible for the course redesign.

 A blended approach for the course was first tried by Nichole DuBal and John Hagood in 2009-10 with class time given up for on-line work.
-This approach has some resource savings but appeared to have little effect on overall student learning.
+This approach has some resource savings but appeared to have little affect on overall student learning.
 When the redesign took advantage of the Lumberjack Mathematics Center in Fall 2012, with Matt Fahy at the helm, lab time was then required and greater student success followed.

 In a traditional classroom, content is delivered in class; students work problems as homework with no help at hand if they get stuck.
 When the pedagogy is inverted, students get the content at home and come to class to have concepts reinforced before working on problems for much of the class period.
 This approach guarantees student engagement, and with help available there is efficiency in the time spent on learning.